What’s new in 25.7

 setports

-The external API in Engee now supports execution of long-running commands via the /external/command/eval method.
-This allows you to trigger the execution of a long-running command, get its identifier, and periodically poll the execution status.
+The external API in Engee now supports executing long-running commands via the /external/command/eval method.
+This allows you to start executing a long-running command, get its ID, and periodically poll the execution status.

-More information about the external API is available in the documentation: External software interface for accessing Engee.
+Additional information about the external API is available in the documentation.: External software interface for accessing Engee.

 Code generation